Benjamin-Poignard/fMSV/README.md

 - Parallel Computing Toolbox, Version 7.6.

 The Parallel Computing Toolbox is highly recommended to run the code to speed up the cross-validation procedure employed to select the optimal tuning parameter.
-# Installation of CVX is required.
+_Installation of CVX is required_.

 # Description of the code